Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-smart-devices.md

 - Wire bond the die to the package using ultrasonic bonding.
 - Characterize the gas sensor resistance.

-## Microcontroller and Open Source Hardware (MOS&H)
+## Microcontroller and Open Source Hardware (MOSH)

-This project is the continuity of the work we achieved at the AIME lab concerning the nano-particle gaz sensor.
-The goal was to integrate the analog gaz sensor into a complete embedded IoT system.
+This project is the continuity of the work we achieved at the AIME lab concerning the nanoparticle gas sensor.
+The goal was to integrate the analog gas sensor into a complete embedded IoT system.

 ## Sensors Introduction